Otamaa/Phobos-Minimal/README.md

 This Phobos version also include edited version of [yrpp-spawner](https://github.com/CnCNet/yrpp-spawner/)

 # Compatibility
-Compatibility is not guaranteed ouside Ares 3.0p1 because it is take time and effort to fill the gap for other version of Ares and or other dll outside of Ares. this version of Phobos is not require Ares to function.
+- Compatibility is not guaranteed ouside common dll(s) that not interecting direcly with the game executable , it is take time and effort to make this dll compatible with other dll(s).
+- This version of Phobos is not require Ares to function.

 Currently Missing Feature(s) from Ares 3.0p1:
  - Fixed game image screenshoot